 '''

-x = .01:.01:100;
+x = .01:.01:100:

 y = log10(x);

 '''

 For more complicated code, vectorization options are not always so obvious.
-When speed is important, however, you should always look for ways to vectorize your algorithms but eliminating loops.
+When speed is important, however, you should always look for ways using built-in MATLAB functions to vectorize your algorithms by eliminating loops.